 Symptoms: Infested fields will have an abundance of fruit on the ground.
 Puncture holes will be visible on the skin of berries (Figure 3).
 Collapsed berries will also be common (Figure 5).

 Identification: The adult fly is approximately 4.5 millimetres in length with a wingspan of about 8 millimetres.
 The wings display a brown banding pattern while the black abdomen is marked with white cross bands (Figures 1 and 2).
 It should be noted that, accurate identification requires specialized expertise.
 To the naked eye, the Blueberry maggot is virtually identical to the Apple maggot, Rhagoletis pomonella (Walsh).
 The legless, whitish-coloured larvae are up to 8 millimetres in length (Figure 4).
 The oval-shaped pupae are approximately 6 millimetres in length and are yellow-brown in colour (Figure 6).

-Photos: Agriculture & Agri-Food Canada, Research Branch, Ottawa
+Photos: Agriculture and Agri-Food Canada, Research Branch, Ottawa